cloudmesh-community/book/chapters/mapreduce/aws-emr.md

 ## Introduction

-EMR is an Amazon product that allows for the creation of clusters of Elastic Compute Cloud (EC2) instances.
+EMR is an Amazon product that allows for the creation of clusters of Elastic Compute Cloud (EC2) instances [@www-amazon-emr].
 EMR allows user to take advantage of distributed computing capabilities.
 As the name suggests this product is designed to allow users to easily scale their cluster to meet their computing needs.